-The following table summarizes our outstanding obligations as of June 30, 2015 and the effect those obligations are expected to have on our liquidity and cash flows in future periods:
+The following table summarizes our outstanding obligations as of September 30, 2015 and the effect those obligations are expected to have on our liquidity and cash flows in future periods:

-(\$ in thousands) Total Less than 1 year 2 - 3 years 4 - 5 years More than 5 years Operating leases \$ 2,546 \$ 1,249 \$ 1,127 \$ 170 \$ - Royalty and license fees 43,100 16,275 26,800 25 Total \$45,646 \$17,524 \$ 27,927 \$ 195 \$ -
+Less than Mo re than (\$ in thousands) Total Total 1 year 2 - 3 years 4 - 5 years 5 years Operating leases \$ 2,234 \$ 1,188 \$ 1,004 \$ 42 \$ Royalty and license fees 39,350 16,275 23,050 25 Total \$41,584 \$17,463 \$ 24,054 \$ 67 \$

 Our commitments for operating leases relate to the lease for our corporate headquarters in Boston, MA, and office space in New York, NY.
-Our commitments for royalty and license fees relate to our royalty agreements with Southern Research Institute, requiring minimum royalty payments, as well as our license agreement with The University of Texas M. D. Anderson Cancer Center, requiring payment upon the first patient treated in a pivotal trial in darinaparsin, currently being developed under the amended and restated License and Collaboration Agreement with Solasia.
-As part of the amended and restated License and Collaboration agreement with Solasia (see Note 6), we will receive full reimbursement of this license payment.
+Our commitments for royalty and license fees relate to our royalty agreements with Southern Research Institute, requiring minimum royalty payments, as well as the MD Anderson license, requiring payment upon the first patient treated in a pivotal trial in darinaparsin, currently being developed under the amended and restated License and Collaboration Agreement with Solasia.
+As part of the amended and restated License and Collaboration agreement with Solasia (Note 6), we will receive full reimbursement of this license payment.
 The contract milestone and contract installment payments relate to our agreement with Baxter Healthcare Corporation for the purchase of the assets relating to indibulin, and to our CRO agreements with Novella Clinical, Inc. The remaining contract installment payments to Baxter are comprised of three separate \$250 thousand payments on November 3rd of 2015, 2016, and 2017.
-However, for the purpose of the above table, we have assumed that the payment of the milestones will occur within five years of June 30, 2015.
-Included in the above table are obligations for the subleased portion of our New York and Boston offices as noted in Note 6.
-We expect to receive a total of \$390 thousand in the next year, \$661 thousand in the next 2-3 years, and \$139 thousand in the next 4-5 years from our subtenants in the Boston and New York offices.
+However, for the purpose of the above table, we have assumed that the payment of the milestones will occur within five years of September 30, 2015.
+Included in the above table are obligations for the subleased portion of our New York and Boston offices (Note 6).
+We expect to receive a total of \$376 thousand in the next year, \$640 thousand in the next 2-3 years, and \$27 thousand in the next 4-5 years from our subtenants in the Boston and New York offices.

-On January 13, 2015, we entered into the M.D.
-Anderson License as detailed in Note 6.
-The agreement includes minimum quarterly payments of 3.75 million included in the above table within "Royalty and License Fees".
-Our obligations related to this agreement are payments of 15.0 million in the column "Less than 1 Year" and 26.5 million in the column "2 - 3 Years".
+On January 13, 2015, we entered into the MD Anderson License as detailed in Note 6.
+The agreement includes minimum quarterly payments of \$3.75 million included in the above table within "Royalty and License Fees".
+Our obligations related to this agreement are payments of \$15.0 million in the column "Less than 1 Year" and \$22.5 million in the column "2 - 3 Years."